 Another one of Bali’s majestic waterfalls, Tukad Cepung is unique as it is surrounded almost entirely by cliffs.
 Walk down the flights of steps to the base of the waterfall and look up to see the flowing water coming down through the cliffs from the river above.

 Be careful though to keep an eye on the water levels – flooding is not uncommon, and the water tables can rise rapidly after periods of rain.
+There can be a ton during the rainy season of Bali.

 8. Get the Best Views of Mount Batur Sunrise at Pinggan Village